Last updated on March 28th, 2026

 Angel de la Independencia, or Independence Angel, is one of Mexico City’s most iconic monuments, which is why stopping by it is an essential thing to do in Mexico City as a first-time visitor.

-Nowadays El Angel remains a relevant part of modern Mexican culture since it has become a key meeting point for the country to celebrate or mourn national, cultural, political, and sporting events.
+Nowadays, El Angel remains a relevant part of modern Mexican culture, becoming a key meeting point for the country to celebrate or mourn national, cultural, political, and sporting events.

 Take a breath of fresh air inside Chapultepec Forest